Snaggly/KSW-ToolKit-Service/README.md

-# Notice: This Repository is will be longer maintained!
+# Notice: This Repository is will no longer be maintained!
-The focus will be spent on a much more improved Version available : https://play.google.com/store/apps/details?id=tech.snaggle.ksw_toolkit
-This version has been built from the ground up with the focus on stability expandibility in new features.
+Improved and richer Version available here : https://play.google.com/store/apps/details?id=tech.snaggle.ksw_toolkit This version has been built from the ground up with the focus on stability expandibility in new features.
 You can still use this repository to submit issues if any new arise.

 # KSW-ToolKit-Service